BreslovTorah.com

 “Baruch Atah Hashem, Elokeinu Melech HaOlam, shelo chisar b’olamo klum, u’vara vo b’riyos tovos v’ilanos tovim l’hanos bahem b’nei adam.

-“Blessed are You, Hashem, our G-d, Master of the universe, Whose world lacks nothing, and Who created within it beneficial creatures and beneficial trees to bring enjoyment to people.”
+“Blessed are You, HaShem, our Master, King of the Universe, Whose world lacks nothing, and Who created within it beneficial creatures and beneficial trees to bring enjoyment to people.”

 The more trees, the better…

-The Birkhas HaIlanos is made during daylight hours of any weekday (not on Shabbos or Yom Tov) in the month of Nissan (Sdei Chemed, Berachos 2:1 and Kaf ha-Chayim, 126:1).
+The Birkhas HaIlanos is said during daylight hours of any weekday (not on Shabbos or Yom Tov) in the month of Nissan (Sdei Chemed, Berachos 2:1 and Kaf ha-Chayim, 126:1).

 The Brachah is recited on seeing two different types of fruit trees, though saying it on seeing even one type of tree is valid.
 At least some of the blossoms should be open (Chida, Moreh b’Etzba 198).